 Dr Josephine Woodhams has a PhD in Medicine (Clinical Studies).
 She previously worked as a Senior Research Associate with over 10 years’ experience of designing and performing experiments in photobiology and nanomedicine at London’s Global University – UCL.
 She has contributed to collaborative cancer research projects with partners within the EU and USA.

-Josephine’s role as Project Officer is to support the delivery of UKRIO’s programme of work and assist with the development of new activities, in accordance with the objectives of the charity.
+Josephine’s role as Senior Project Officer is to support the delivery of UKRIO’s programme of work and assist with the development of new activities, in accordance with the objectives of the charity.
 A key element of her role is liaising with UKRIO’s many subscriber institutions, to ensure proactive support of the needs of their researchers.

 Josephine collaborates closely with James Parry Chief Executive, the Trustees and Advisory Board, UKRIO volunteers, and the representatives and members of UKRIO subscriber institutions.